openzfs/openzfs-docs/docs/Basic Concepts/Pool Structure/RAIDZ.rst

   2 blocks of parity

-Due to these inputs, if ``recordsize`` is less or equal to sector size, then RAIDZ's parity size will be effictively equal to mirror with same redundancy.
+Due to these inputs, if ``recordsize`` is less or equal to sector size, then RAIDZ's parity size will be effectively equal to mirror with same redundancy.
 For example, for raidz1 of 3 disks with ``ashift=12`` and ``recordsize=4K``
 we will allocate on disk: